 Action Needed

-- Support measures to reduce greenhouse gas emissions and combat climate change.
+- Urgently reduce greenhouse gas emissions to combat climate change.

 Threats